SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

 ### Working with XA Transactions

-This section demonstrates how to configure the message broker to support the XA transaction processing capabilities of the Solace JCA Resource Adapter.
-In addition, code examples are provided showing JMS message consumption and production over XA transactions using both Container-Managed-Transactions (CMT) and Bean-Managed-Transaction (BMT) configuration.
+This section demonstrates how to configure the message broker to support XA transaction processing capabilities of the Solace JCA Resource Adapter.
+Also, code examples are provided showing JMS message consumption and production over XA transactions using both Container-Managed-Transactions (CMT) and Bean-Managed-Transaction (BMT) configuration.

 XA transactions are supported in the general-availability release of SolOS version 7.1 and above.
 The Solace JCA Resource Adapter provides XA Transaction support in version 7.2 and above.